AdobeDocs/dynamic-media-classic.en/help/using/creating-spin-set.md

     * **Adding rows and cells**: Enter a number in the Rows box and Cells box to determine the number of rows and the number of cells in each row.

-1. When you are finished editing, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after save]** is selected (default).
+1. When you are finished editing, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after a save]** is selected (default).
 1. Select **[!UICONTROL Save]**, select a storage folder, enter a name for the set, and then select **[!UICONTROL Save]**.

 ## Delete a Spin Set